Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “The evidence suggests that a rate on the order of 80 percent on incomes over $500,000 or $1 million a year not only would not reduce the growth of the US economy but would in fact distribute the fruits of growth more widely while imposing reasonable limits on economically useless (or even harmful) behavior.”

 Perhaps Piketty is thinking about the potentially damaging results of striving for global harmony among the competing capitalist regimes and winding up with an unharmonious squabblefest.
+(History teaches about this sort of outcome is far from being a wild guess.)
 At least you have to give him credit for thinking outside of the box.
 Way, way, outside.
-But as it stands now, national governments, as a rule, levy taxes on the residents within their national borders, even in the countries belonging to the EU.
+But as it stands now, national governments, as a rule, levy taxes on the citizens of the nation, whether residing at home or abroad.
 This is not likely to change as the widespread deepening crisis of capitalism continues to promote economic nationalism—the increase of income of one’s own country at the expense of others.

-There is also the issue of tax evasion, which is something to be investigated and rectified by each national government as it sees fit (or not).
-Apart from accounts in the Cayman Islands, there is also the legislative process.
-The complexity of the tax system, patched together over many, many decades, allows for the existence of many loopholes and exemptions, effectively lowering the tax bill for the very rich while at the same time increasing the tonnage of the total tax code.
+But regarding the issue of tax evasion, which is something to be investigated and rectified by each national government as it sees fit (or not).
+Apart from accounts in the Cayman Islands or Switzerland, there is also the legislative process.
+The complexity of the U.S. tax system, patched together over many, many decades, allows for the existence of many loopholes and exemptions, effectively lowering the tax bill for the very rich while at the same time increasing the tonnage of the total tax code.
 Meanwhile the lower and middle-income brackets pay more.
+(We should not forget that tax and legal documents are written with such convoluted, arcane, and archaic verbiage that only an experienced specialist can tell you what they mean.)

-It is not uncommon to hear about how the ultrarich evade taxes by concealing their wealth in dummy corporations in the Cayman Islands or other tax-avoidance havens.
-Also the amount of income and assets are often vastly underreported so as to pay a lower tax.
+It is not uncommon to hear about how the ultrarich evade taxes by concealing their wealth in dummy corporations in the British Virgin Islands or other tax-avoidance havens.
+But even if we leave aside the offshoring of wealth, the amount of income and assets are often vastly underreported so as to pay a lower tax.
 In his classic study, The Rich and the Super-Rich, in Chapter 9, Ferdinand Lundberg provides voluminous detailed information to prove that:

 “1.
 That the American propertied elite with the connivance of a malleable, deferential Congress deals itself very substantial continuing tax advantages at the expense of the vast majority of the population.